MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--people-and-communities-competency.md

 ## Conclusion

 Improving your People and Communities maturity means rethinking your processes and decentralizing communication from one channel to multiple areas which best support the topics and tasks at hand.
-Embracing different levels of persistence and types of interaction with communication in these channels supports end users��� ability to be more focused and deeply engaged in conversation, achieving better results.
+Embracing different levels of persistence and types of interaction with communication in these channels supports end users' ability to be more focused and deeply engaged in conversation, achieving better results.
 Empowering your end users to manage their own communities enables IT professionals to focus on a higher strategic level and reduce friction with end users.

 These improvements have a huge benefit to staff well-being and retention levels which is often a hidden benefit.